 As a rule of thumb, a good CFA Level 3 essay answer can generally be written is less than half the time allotted for the question.
 The rest of the time is to think.

 Two CFA Level 3 essay questions examples and how to grade your answers

 What makes a good answer is one that directly answers the specific question that was asked using the relevant case facts and the CFA material.
 The structure of the question itself directs how to grade it.

-Let’s look at this via two examples from the 2017 CFA Level 3 exam:
+Let’s look at this via two examples from a previous CFA Level 3 exam:

 Question 1C: Determine the most likely effect (decrease, no change, increase) of each change on the fund’s reported Sharpe ratio.
 Justify each response.
 Note: Consider each change independently.
 (6 minutes)

 - Six minutes means that a total of 6 points out of the 132 points for the full exam are possible.
 There were two changes to comment on in this question.
 To score your answer, break that down as a maximum possible of 3 points related to each comment.

 - For each comment give 1 point for the correct determination and then 2 points for a correct justification.
 The guideline answer will tell you if your determination is correct.
 It will guide you to determine the key issue to include in your justification.

 - If your determination is wrong, the justification does not count and you get 0 of 3 points.